Textile: Votive offering

-Fiber
+Fibre

-The smallest component of a fabric is fiber; fibers are typically spun into yarn, and yarns are used to make fabrics.
-Fibers are very thin and hair-like structures.
-The sources of fibers may be natural, synthetic, or both.
+The smallest component of a fabric is fibre; fibres are typically spun into yarn, and yarns are used to make fabrics.
+Fibres are very thin and hair-like structures.
+The sources of fibres may be natural, synthetic, or both.

 Global consumption

-Global fiber production per person has increased from 8.4 kilograms in 1975 to 14.3 kilograms in 2021.
-After a modest drop due to COVID-19 pandemic in 2020, global fiber output rebounded to 113 million tons in 2021.
-Global fiber output roughly doubled from 58 million tons in 2000 to 113 million tons in 2021 and is anticipated to reach 149 million tons in 2030.
+Global fibre production per person has increased from 8.4 kilograms in 1975 to 14.3 kilograms in 2021.
+After a modest drop due to COVID-19 pandemic in 2020, global fibre output rebounded to 113 million tons in 2021.
+Global fibre output roughly doubled from 58 million tons in 2000 to 113 million tons in 2021 and is anticipated to reach 149 million tons in 2030.

-The demand for synthetic fibers is increasing rapidly.
+The demand for synthetic fibres is increasing rapidly.
 This has numerous causes.
-Reasons include its low price, the demand-supply imbalance of cotton, and its [Synthetic fibers'] versatility in design and application.
-Synthetic fibers accounts for 70% of global fiber use, mainly polyester.
-By 2030, the synthetic fiber market will reach 98.21 billion US dollars.
+Reasons include its low price, the demand-supply imbalance of cotton, and its [Synthetic fibres'] versatility in design and application.
+Synthetic fibres accounts for 70% of global fibre use, mainly polyester.
+By 2030, the synthetic fibre market will reach 98.21 billion US dollars.
 From 2022 to 2030, the market is anticipated to increase by 5.1% per year.